-In addition to hopefully being the writer, copy editor, or translator you're looking for, I'm also...
+In addition to hopefully being the writer, writing coach, copy editor, or translator you're looking for, I'm...

 ...an American in Paris.
 Born in the US (New Jersey, to be precise), I fell in love with the City of Light when I came here on a school trip at the age of 13.
 It wasn't easy, but through luck, hard work, and love, I was able to make my dream of living in Paris come true.
 I've been here since 2006, and it still feels like the most magical place in the world.